KANSAS DUI DEFENSE: FIELD SOBRIETY TESTS AND THEIR LIMITS

 Whether medical or physical limitations were ignored

-How observations were documented and described
+How observations were documented and described:

-When issues exist, they may be challenged through motions, cross-examination, or negotiation.
 When they do not, understanding that reality allows for better decision-making moving forward.

 An Important Right Under Kansas Law